 It is necessary to feed Frenchie puppies three or four times a day.
-After eating or drinking, they should be taken outside as soon as possible so that they can go to the bathroom.
-It’s natural for puppies to have accidents at home while they’re being house-trained.
+After eating or drinking, they should be taken outside to go to the bathroom as soon as possible.
 This could require a great deal of cleaning up.
+It’s natural for puppies to have accidents at home while house-trained.

-It is possible that they will wake you up in the night.
-Perhaps the puppy feels the need to go outside, or perhaps it is just bored.
+They may wake you up in the night.
+Perhaps the Puppy feels the need to go outside, or it is just boring.

 Be prepared to spend a lot of extra time with your French Bulldog puppy, especially in the first few months.
-Try to adopt an older French Bulldog instead if this is too much and you still want a dog.
+If this is too much and you still want a dog, try to adopt an older French Bulldog instead.

 What To Do Before Bringing A Puppy Home.

 French Bulldog Puppy Proofing Your House.

-Get down to a puppy eye-level and look for hazards:
+Get down to a puppy’s eye level and look for hazards:

 |Hide all electrical cords as best as possible||Lock up cabinets, especially those containing toxic chemicals, food, medications, and other household items that may pose a threat.|